thenodon/exporter_exporter_extended_labels/README.md

       port: 9116
       path: /snmp
       # Enable extended labels
-      label_extend: true
+      extended_labels: true
       # The url parameter identify the target
-      label_extend_target_url_identity: target
+      extended_labels_target_url_identity: target
       # The path to the file for the specific extended label configuration
-      label_extend_path: /tmp/interfaces.yaml
+      extended_labels_path: extended_labels/interfaces.yaml

 ```
-`label_extend` set to true just enable the feature for the module.
+`extended_labels` set to true just enable the feature for the module.
-The second , `label_extend_target_url_identity`, define what target the extended labels
+The second , `extended_labels_target_url_identity`, define what target the extended labels
 should be match against.
 For the snmp-exporter the url parameter target define the host that
 snmp should be executed against.
-The third, `label_extend_path`, define the path to the
+The third, `extended_labels_path`, define the path to the
 extended labels configuration, typical created by automation, for example extract lldp based
 neighbor information from Cisco Prime that result in labels as trunk and neighbor.